JasperO98/NaroNet/README.md

 There are 5 main methods called in the main.py file.
 We will refer to them according to the numbers to indicate how they should be commented on at a specific stage of the experiment.

-The path value should be set to 'DATASET_DATA_DIR' as shown in [file](https://github.com/CarolRameder/NaroNet/blob/main/NaroNet-main/src/main.py).
+The path value should be set to 'DATASET_DATA_DIR' as shown in line 83 from [file](https://github.com/CarolRameder/NaroNet/blob/main/NaroNet-main/src/main.py).
 ```python
 #1
 preprocess_images(path,params['PCL_ZscoreNormalization'],params['PCL_patch_size'])